Agostinho da Silva: Biography

 George Agostinho Baptista da Silva was born in Porto in 1906.
 Later that same year, he moved to Barca d'Alva (Figueira de Castelo Rodrigo), where he lived until about 6 years of age.
 From 1924 to 1928 he studied Classical Philology at the Faculdade de Letras of University of Porto.
 After graduation he began contributing to the Seara Nova magazine (a collaboration that continued until 1938).

-From 1931, as a scholarship student, he attended Sorbonne and Collége de France (Paris).
+From 1931, as a scholarship student, he attended Sorbonne and Collège de France (Paris).
 In 1933 he commenced teaching at Aveiro high school but was discharged in 1935 for refusing to sign a statement—then mandatory to all civil servants—which renounced participation in secret (thus subversive) organizations.

 He created the Núcleo Pedagógico Antero de Quental in 1939, and in 1940 began publishing Iniciação: cadernos de informação cultural.
 He was arrested by the secret police in 1943 and left the country the following year.

 He lived in Brazil from 1947 to 1969 due to his opposition to the authoritarian regime of the Estado Novo (New State).
 He taught at Faculdade Fluminense de Filosofia and collaborated with Jaime Cortesão in research about Alexandre de Gusmão (18th century diplomat).
 From 1952 to 1954 he taught at Federal University of Paraíba in João Pessoa and also in Pernambuco.

 In 1954, again with Jaime Cortesão, he helped organize the 4th Centennial Exhibition of São Paulo.
 He was one of the founders of University of Santa Catarina, created the Centro de Estudos Afro-Orientais (Afro-Oriental Studies Center), taught Theater Philosophy at University of Bahia, and, in 1961, became an external policy adviser to the Brazilian president Jânio Quadros.
 He helped create the Universidade de Brasília and its Centro de Estudos Portugueses (Portuguese Studies Center), in 1962, and, two years later, created the Casa Paulo Dias Adorno in Cachoeira and idealizes the Museu do Atlântico Sul in Salvador.

 He returned to Portugal in 1969 after Salazar's illness and replacement by Marcello Caetano, which created some political and cultural opening in the regime.
 He continued to write and teach at Portuguese universities.
 He directed the Centro de Estudos Latinoamericanos (Latin-American Studies Center) at Technical University of Lisbon, and acted as a consultant to Instituto de Cultura e Língua Portuguesa (ICALP, Portuguese Culture and Language Institute).

 In 1990, the Portuguese public television channel RTP1 broadcast a series of thirteen interviews with him entitled Conversas Vadias.
 He died at São Francisco de Xavier Hospital in Lisbon in 1994.

 A documentary entitled Agostinho da Silva: Um Pensamento Vivo, directed by João Rodrigues Mattos, was released by Alfândega Filmes, in 2004.
 There is an unreleased interview by António Escudeiro entitled Agostinho por Si Próprio, where he talks about the worship of the Holy Spirit.

 He's revered as one of the leading Portuguese intellectual personalities of the 20th century.
 Among his works are biographies of Michelangelo, Pasteur and St. Francis of Assisi; his most influential book may be Sete Cartas a Um Jovem Filósofo (Seven Letters to a Young Philosopher).